 The Suzuki School prides itself on establishing strong partnerships with families from the start.
 A match in philosophy and expectations is of utmost importance to us in order to establish trusting relationships with our families.
-In order to ensure this happens, school leadership may ask parents to come in for a parent interview prior to being extended an offer for admissions.
+In order to ensure this happens, school leadership asks parents for an interview prior to being extended an offer for admissions.
 This time is meant to allow parents and school leadership to learn more about one another and to assess whether there is a good fit between parent and school.